lasiporu1/CHHMS-CAPD/START_HERE.md

 ## 🎉 Conclusion

-The **Hospital Patient Management System** is a complete, fully-functional, production-ready application that meets all 5 requirements and is ready for immediate deployment.
+The **Woard & Clinic Management System** is a complete, fully-functional, production-ready application that meets all 5 requirements and is ready for immediate deployment.

 **Total Implementation Time**: Complete
 **Status**: ✅ READY FOR DEPLOYMENT